minprog/prog-project/10 Milestones/45 Code Review/30 Code Reviews.md

 Doing this will help you and your partner learn, and obtain higher grades, depending on how well you perform the review!

 Note: your will not actually *run* the code during the code review!
-That is not what this is about.
+That is not what code review is about.